CTurt/PS4-SDK/README.md

 ## Support
 Whilst the SDK isn't capable of most basic functionality yet, such as displaying graphics, or receiving controller input, there are workarounds: rendering to an HTML5 canvas, and using third party USB controllers, or a DS/PSP wirelessly for example.

-The SDK is currently in a state where projects like an FTP server, or [a mini Pong game](https://github.com/CTurt/PS4-Pong) could be developed.
+The SDK is currently in a state where projects like an FTP server, [a mini Pong game](https://github.com/CTurt/PS4-Pong), or [GameBoy emulator](https://github.com/CTurt/Cinoop) could be developed.

 ## Examples
 `hello` - Load `libc` module and perform `getpid` system call